Wu Song: Slaying the tiger

-Near the ridge, Wu Song spots an official notice warning of a tiger ahead.
+Nearing the ridge, Wu Song spots an official notice warning of a tiger ahead.
 Not to lose face, he could not turn back.
-As he moves on, he starts to feel the effect of the wine.
+As he moves on, he starts to feel the effects of the wine.
 So he takes a nap on a big rock.
-As he is falling asleep, the tiger leaps out from the woods, shocking him out of his stupour.
-After narrowly dodging the tiger‘s first three charges, Wu Song attempts to fight back but breaks his staff on a tree.
+As he falls asleep, the tiger leaps out from the woods, shocking him out of his stupor.
+After narrowly dodging the tiger's first three charges, Wu Song attempts to fight back but breaks his staff on a tree.
 Unarmed, he summons all his might and manages to pin the tiger face down with his arms.
-He then rains blows on its head using his bare fist.
+He then rains blows on its head using his bare fists.
 After punching the tiger unconscious, he picks up his broken staff and whacks the tiger till he is sure it is dead.
-Exhausted and fearing another tiger might appear, he then flees the spot after a short rest, and runs into some local hunters, who are amazed to learn of his incredible feat.
+Exhausted and fearing that another tiger might appear, he then flees the spot after a short rest, and runs into some local hunters, who are amazed to learn of his incredible feat.
 Impressed, the local magistrate of the nearby Yanggu County (in present-day Liaocheng, Shandong) offers him the job of chief constable.
 Wu Song accepts it and settles down, and surprisingly runs into his long-separated brother Wu Dalang, who has also moved to Yanggu from Qinghe.

 According to some narrations in Yangzhou storytelling, particularly the "Wang school", Wu Song's slaying of the tiger took place "in the middle of the tenth (lunar) month" of the "Xuanhe year [1119]".